delanoe/haskell-gargantext/README.md

 > `docker compose up` to run the Docker for postgresql from devops/docker folder
 > `stack --nix exec gargantext-server -- --ini gargantext.ini --run Prod` to run other services

+For frontend development and compilation, see the [Frontend Readme.md](https://gitlab.iscpif.fr/gargantext/purescript-gargantext#dev)

 ## Use Cases <a name="use-cases"></a>